About

 ADVOCATE

 Every summer since 2020, Joseph has hosted an Instagram Takeover, giving one female or queer artist each week carte blanche to commune with her followers about their artistic practice, exhibitions they've loved or participated in, their literary or film influences, their art heroes/heroines or whatever they fancy.
-Selected participants include: Alicia Reyes McNamara, Anna Perach, Alexi Marshall, Daisy Collingridge, Gal Schindler, Isabella Amram, Jakob Rowlinson, Lisa-Marie Harri, Lolly Adams, Silke Weissbach, Susie Green and Zayn Qahtani
+Selected participants include: Alex Margo Arden, Alicia Reyes McNamara, Anna Perach, Daisy Collingridge, Gal Schindler, Hannah Lim, Isabella Amram, Jakob Rowlinson, Leo Costelloe, Lolly Adams, Natalia Gonzalez-Martin, Silke Weissbach, Susie Green and Zayn Qahtani.

 education